 - Testing of Samples at time of retrieval at no additional cost.

-- Our Storage Fee Waiver program ensures that in case of unfortunate demise or permanent physical disability of parent, LifeCell would continue storage of the stored Specimen at its own cost till the Child attains the age of majority.
+- Storage Fee Waiver program ensures that in case of unfortunate demise or permanent physical disability of parent, LifeCell would continue storage of the stored stem cells at its own cost till the child attains the age of majority.

 - Annual Preservation Status Report: In an industry exclusive service provided by LifeCell, on every birth anniversary of the Child, LifeCell shall send an Annual Preservation Status Report to its customers, which shall contain monthly temperature data of the cryo-chambers in which the stem cells are being stored which is recorded automatically from our highly advanced temperature monitoring software, thereby assuring the parents that the stem cells are safely stored in accordance to approved Standard Operating Procedures and in compliance with statutory regulations.